ironhack-labs/data-labs/module-1/pandas-project/your-code/README.md

 But after other efforts proved fruitless.
 I ran it and it worked.

+### Step 1 - Examine data for potential issues
+used .head() to visually inspect an extremely small subset of the data used .describe() method to get the column names and their datatypes used .isnull().sum() to review how many columns have null values (that pandas recognizes on first pass), and how many null values are present in those columns

 Curiously, the CSV file was only supposed to include 20 columns, and my raw_data dataframe had 24 columns.
 The extras were ['original order', 'Unnamed: 22', 'Unnamed: 23'] dropped these columns as a list of column names